stevedimarzio/tidal-mcp/README.md

 This will:
 - Build the image if it doesn't exist
 - Start the server in HTTP mode on port 8080
-- Mount the `data/sessions` directory for session persistence
+- Mount the sessions directory for session persistence (stored in `~/.tidal-mcp/sessions`)
 - Run health checks using curl (as cloud services do)

 To run in detached mode: